Epinova/epinova-dxp-deployment/documentation/CompleteDeploy.md

 # Complete deploy (Episerver DXP)
-Both "Deploy nuget package (Episerver DXP)" and "Move deploy (Episerver DXP)" tasks deploy a packe to a environment.
+Both "Deploy nuget package (Episerver DXP)" and "Move deploy (Episerver DXP)" tasks deploy a package to a environment.
 That will deploy the package to a slot.
-The task "Complete deploy (Episerver DXP)" will complete the deploy and move the packe from slot to the real environment.
+The task "Complete deploy (Episerver DXP)" will complete the deploy and move the package from slot to the real environment.

 [<= Back](../README.md)